confluentinc/event-streaming-patterns/docs/stream-processing/wait-for-n-events.md

   VALUES (3, 'carol', '4adb7c', TRUE);
 ```

-Results in a stream of trades that are ready to process:
+This produces a stream of trades that are ready to process:

 ```
 +----------+-----------+